 Defined contribution pensions can be either workplace pensions arranged by your employer, where both you and your employer contribute to the plan, or private pensions, which you arrange yourself and pay into separately from any employer.
 This might be the option you choose if you’re self-employed, for instance.

 The value of a DC plan is based on money contributed into the pension scheme.
-The contributions are invested by the pension provider, and the performance of the fund – and therefore, to some extent, the size of the pension pot you’ll get – can go up and down depending on how the underlying investments perform.
+The contributions are invested by the pension provider, and the performance of the fund — and therefore, to some extent, the size of the pension pot you’ll get — can go down as well as up depending on how the underlying investments perform.

 The size of your pension pot will also depend on number of other factors, including:

 - How much your employer and / or you contribute

 - Any charges deducted by your pension provider.

 Retirement Income from a Money Purchase Pension Scheme